Thomas Tuchel

-Thomas Tuchel ([ˈtoːmas ˈtʊxl̩]; born 29 August 1973) is a German professional football manager and former player who last managed Premier League club Chelsea.
+Thomas Tuchel ([ˈtoːmas ˈtʊxl̩]; born 29 August 1973) is a German professional football manager and former player who is the manager of the England national team.

-Born in Krumbach, Tuchel retired at age 25 after a chronic knee cartilage injury; in 2000, he began his coaching career as a youth coach at VfB Stuttgart, and in 2009, after a one-year period at FC Augsburg II, he was hired by Mainz 05.
-He departed Mainz in 2014 and was appointed at fellow Bundesliga club Borussia Dortmund in 2015, where he won the DFB-Pokal before being dismissed in 2017.
-He was hired by French club Paris Saint-Germain in 2018, where he won two league titles, including a domestic quadruple in his second season, and guided the club to its first UEFA Champions League final before being dismissed in 2020.
+Born in Krumbach in Bavaria, Tuchel retired as a professional footballer at age 25 due to a knee cartilage injury and began his coaching career in 2000 as a youth coach at VfB Stuttgart.
+In 2009, after a one-year period as the head coach of FC Augsburg II, he was hired by Mainz 05, leaving the club in 2014.
+He was appointed at Borussia Dortmund in 2015 and won the DFB-Pokal before being dismissed in 2017.
+Tuchel was hired by Paris Saint-Germain in 2018 and won two league titles, including a domestic quadruple in his second season, and guided the club to its first UEFA Champions League final.

-Tuchel was appointed by Chelsea in 2021 and won the Champions League in his debut season.
-He was dismissed as manager in September 2022.
+Tuchel became head coach at Chelsea in 2021 and won the Champions League in his debut season, being named The Best FIFA Football Coach.
+He also won the UEFA Super Cup and Chelsea's first FIFA Club World Cup.
+After disagreements with club management, Tuchel was dismissed in 2022.
+He signed with Bayern Munich in 2023 and won the Bundesliga before being dismissed in 2024.
+He began his role as England head coach in January 2025.

 Playing career

-Born in Krumbach, Bavaria, Tuchel starred as a member of local club, the TSV Krumbach, coached by his father Rudolf.
-Tuchel moved to the academy at FC Augsburg in 1988, however, he never appeared for the first team, being released when he turned 19.
-There, coach Heiner Schuhmann's evaluation of Tuchel during his tenure at Augsburg noted he "was a passionate player who gave his all on the pitch, but had few friends among his teammates because he was exacting and demanding".
-After he was released, Tuchel signed for 2.
+Born in Krumbach, Bavaria, Tuchel starred as a member of his local club, TSV Krumbach, coached by his father, Rudolf.
+Tuchel moved to the FC Augsburg academy in 1988, however, he never appeared for the first team, being released at age 19.
+Speaking on Tuchel's playing career with the club, youth coordinator Heiner Schuhmann said, "[Tuchel] was a passionate player who gave his all but clashed with his teammates because he was assertive and demanding, which didn't always go over well".
+After being released from Augsburg, Tuchel joined 2.
 Bundesliga side Stuttgarter Kickers in 1992.

 Tuchel played eight games during the 1992–93 season.
 After the 1993–94 season, he was dropped from Kickers' first team, and joined Regionalliga Süd side SSV Ulm, coached by Hermann Badstuber, the father of Holger Badstuber, whom Tuchel would later manage at youth level.
-Playing as a central defender, he played for SSV Ulm until being forced to retire in 1998, at the age of 24, after suffering a knee cartilage injury.
+Playing as a central defender, he played for SSV Ulm until being forced to retire in 1998, aged 25, after suffering a knee cartilage injury.
+He then worked as a barman.